 Most other advanced nations have policy makers who understand that investments in early childhood programs & support for child safety and young families are a much better investment than prisons and jails.

-What do you say to people that would deny health, education, and basic needs for the babies and young children?
+What do you say to people that would deny health, education, and basic needs for babies and young children?

 When institutions are defined by what they create, instead of what they were designed to create”, it must be said that American courts and legislatures are now creating preteen moms and juvenile felons.
 (Kathleen Long, DANCING WITH DEMONS)